uniphil/trc-plaintext/TRC-2015-Executive-Summary.md

 Despite this roundtable report based on the 2011 consultation, the Commission notes that the subsequent Canadian Sport Policy released in 2012 contains no specific references to Aboriginal peoples.[^265]

 #### Call to Action

-90. We call upon the federal government to ensure that national sports policies, programs, and initiatives are inclusive of Aboriginal peoples, including, but not limited to, establishing: i.
-In collaboration with provincial and territorial governments, stable funding for, and access to, community sports programs that reflect the diverse cultures and traditional sporting activities of Aboriginal peoples. ii.
-An elite athlete development program for Aboriginal athletes. iii.
-Programs for coaches, trainers, and sports officials that are culturally relevant for Aboriginal peoples. iv.
-Anti-racism awareness and training programs.
+90. We call upon the federal government to ensure that national sports policies, programs, and initiatives are inclusive of Aboriginal peoples, including, but not limited to, establishing:
+    1. In collaboration with provincial and territorial governments, stable funding for, and access to, community sports programs that reflect the diverse cultures and traditional sporting activities of Aboriginal peoples.
+    2. An elite athlete development program for Aboriginal athletes.
+    3. Programs for coaches, trainers, and sports officials that are culturally relevant for Aboriginal peoples.
+    4. Anti-racism awareness and training programs.

 The 2010 Winter Olympics in Vancouver, British Columbia, were held on the traditional territories of the Squamish, Musqueam, Tsleil-Waututh, and Lil’wat peoples, and they were an integral part of the event.
 In the spirit of reconciliation, which aligns easily with the spirit of the games themselves, the Four Host First Nations and the Vancouver Olympic Committee formed a partnership that ensured that Indigenous peoples were full participants in the decision-making process—a first in Olympic history.